Wadjemup timeline

 1862

-16 Aboriginal prisoners die from measles, being half the total number of deaths recorded for the entire year.
+16 Aboriginal prisoners die during a measles epidemic, being half the total number of deaths recorded for the entire year.

-• Additional complaints raised regarding the behaviour of Superintendent Henry Vincent.
+Additional complaints raised regarding the behaviour of Henry Vincent.

 1864